ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

     * 23% female reference people without a listed spouse
     * 5% male reference people without a listed spouse
     * Remainder to people with spouses, include both parents
+- If there are no simulants matching the desired race/spousal status, find any simulant of the correct age to assign.
+We expect this to happen never or almost never when the full population is run.

 .. _source1: https://www.statista.com/statistics/236069/share-of-us-students-who-enrolled-in-a-college-in-their-own-state/